Background – plastic pollution

 Single-use plastic Directive – what does it cover?

-The Directive promotes circular approaches that give priority to sustainable and non-toxic, re-usable products and re-use systems, aiming to reduce the quantity of waste generated.
+The Directive promotes circular approaches that give priority to sustainable and non-toxic, reusable products and reuse systems, aiming to reduce the quantity of waste generated.
 It doesn’t tackle all streams of plastic products; therefore, which plastics are actually covered?

 The Directive applies to plastic products that are meant to be used only once, to products made from oxo-degradable plastic (plastic that degrades into smaller pieces) and to fishing gear containing plastic.
 It also covers composite materials, for example, paper cups with a plastic lining.
-It is important to mention that single-use plastics manufactured from bio-based substances or biodegradable plastics are also part of this Directive and they shouldn’t be seen as an alternative for fossil-based plastics.
+It is important to mention that single-use plastics manufactured from bio-based substances or biodegradable plastics are also part of this Directive and they shouldn’t be seen as an alternative to fossil-based plastics.

-Depending on the existence of suitable alternatives, the use of single-use plastics should be reduced or placing them on the market should be prohibited.
+Depending on the existence of suitable alternatives, the use of single-use plastics should be reduced, or placing them on the market should be prohibited.

-For products without suitable alternatives, the consumption should be reduced by for example setting national consumption reduction targets.
+For products without suitable alternatives, consumption should be reduced by for example setting national consumption reduction targets.
 Single-use products in this category are cups for beverages (with covers and lids) and food containers (for example boxes).

 For single-use products that have suitable, affordable alternatives, placing them on the market should be prohibited.
 Those products include cotton bud sticks, cutlery, plates, straws, beverage stirrers, sticks attached to balloons (except for professional uses), food containers made of expanded polystyrene, beverage containers and cups for beverages made of expanded polystyrene, including their caps and lids.

 Another category is beverage containers up to 3 liters, such as bottles and composite containers (for example used for beer, juices or milk).
 Those single-use plastic products can be placed on the market only if the caps and lids are attached to the container during the intended use phase.